Ryzee119/ogx360_t4/README.md

 ## Steel Battalion Controller Emulation: Supported Interfaces
 - Keyboard and Mouse See [this file](/src/steelbattalion.cpp) for mapping.
 Please improve!

+## DVD Playback IR Dongle
+- To play DVDs on a Xbox console, place a file called `dvd_rom.bin` at the root of a FAT32 formatted SD card then insert it into the Teensy before power up. `dvd_rom.bin` [must be dumped](https://github.com/Ryzee119/Dongle_Dumper) from a genuine IR dongle.
+- Input is not yet fully implemented.
+Currently only Duke and Xbox360 D-Pad is mapped to the IR remote dpad for testing.
+This is very simple to fix though if needed.

 ## Compile
 ### CLI (Requires python and python-pip)
 ```